jianliugroup-pku/GroupPage/tutorial-nadbms/A general suite for benchmarking nonadiabatic dynamics.md

 [TOC]

 In this tutorial we provide a general suite for benchmarking nonadiabatic dynamics described in ref [^1]  together with [data](files/data.zip) (this link is the collection) of all figures.
+Among all the dynamics tested, the robustness of nonadiabatic field (NaF)[^a][^b] is highlighted.

-For a full publication list of the generalized constraint coordinate-momentum phase space (CPS) and nonadiabatic field please see [this page](publication_list.html).
+For a full publication list of the generalized constraint coordinate-momentum phase space (CPS) and NaF please see [this page](publication_list.html).

 For an illustration of the nonadiabatic force on the surface hopping dynamics please see [this page](fsnaf.html) (reported in ref[^a]).